Mental Health and Wellness

 - Weekly family group

-- Intensive outpatient level of care, which includes three psychotherapy groups a day from 9:30 a.m. to 12:30 p.m., Monday through Thursday
+- Intensive outpatient level of care requires patients attend 3-4 days per week for three psychotherapy groups a day, from 9 a.m. to 12 p.m

 Psychiatric and emotional illnesses are very similar to medical and surgical conditions.
 They can be chronic or acute, but no matter your symptoms, we’re here to help.
 If you are considering Mental Health and Wellness services for yourself or for a loved one, please consult our qualified medical staff today by calling: